Skip to main content

 Why you should avoid dry skin on hands

-The skin's outermost layer called the stratum corneum, is made up of lipids and other cells.
-This serves as a protective barrier against microbes and is vital in holding moisture in the skin.
+Soap can't tell the difference between microbes and whatever else is on your skin.
+That means it ends up washing everything away, including your skin's natural oils.
+The skin's outermost layer, called the stratum corneum, is made up of skin cells held together by lipids (fats), the skin’s natural fats and other cells.
+This serves as a protective barrier against microbes and is vital in holding moisture in the skin..

 To function properly, this layer should be between 10 and 30 percent water.
-If the skin cells don't hold the right amount of water, they can quickly become dehydrated and the skin can start to feel flaky, crack and bleed.
+If the skin cells don't hold the right amount of water, they can quickly become dehydrated and start to feel flaky, even start to crack and bleed.
 This gives germs a chance to slip through those openings, making you more vulnerable to infections.

 Not only this, but dry and flaky hands can also be uncomfortable.
 Depending on the level of dryness, you can experience symptoms such as: